Quick Take

 The size and appearance of these birds vary between species.
 The spotted towhee has a black back and throat.
 The males have white spots on their wings and a white belly.
 Females are similar except for their grayish-brown plumage.

-Eastern towhees are the largest species of the genus and have a wingspan of 9 to 10 inches.
+Eastern towhees are among the largest species of the genus and have a wingspan of 9 to 10 inches.
 Their sides are rusty, and they have dark tails with white bellies.
 Males have black backs, but females have brown plumage.

-Smaller species like the green-tailed towhee only measure 7.5 inches long, and the spotted towhee is similar in size to a Robin.
+Smaller species like the green-tailed towhee only measure 7.5 inches long, and the spotted towhee is similar in size to a robin.

 Migration Pattern and Timing